pebble-dev/rebble-help/_topic/sideloading.md

 os: android
 ---

-# Sideloading .pbw files on Android
+# Opening .pbw files on Android

 Pebble watchapps and faces can be downloaded as .pbw files, and 'sideloaded' to the Pebble app.
 You just download the .pbw file, open it in your phone's file manager, and it will open with the Pebble app.